Wilhelmsson History, Family Crest & Coats of Arms

 The German state of Prussia, which reached the zenith of its power in the late 19th century, is the glorious birthplace of the distinguished surname Wilhelmsson.
 In the medieval era, after the fall of the Roman Empire, the German lands were inhabited by a variety of Barbarian tribes.
 The borders of the Barbarian kingdoms changed frequently, but the region that became known in Prussia was roughly divided between the areas of Brandenburg-Prussia, West Prussia, and East Prussia.
 The colorful history of Brandenburg-Prussia, which is essentially the birthplace of modern Germany, provides a glimpse at the oldest origins of the Wilhelmsson family.

 The surname Wilhelmsson was first found in northern Germany, where the name was associated in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would eventually emerge as belonging to a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.
 Its use as a Surname must be traced back to its immense popularity as a first name early in the Middle Ages.
 Indeed, one chronicle mentions a knight's feast in Bayeux around 1171 A.D. in which alone 117 Wilhelms were listed as taking part.

 Early History of the Wilhelmsson family

-Another 173 words (12 lines of text) covering the years 1709, 1845, 1812 and 1864 are included under the topic Early Wilhelmsson History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Wilhelmsson research.
+Another 87 words (6 lines of text) covering the years 1709, 1845, 1812 and 1864 are included under the topic Early Wilhelmsson History in all our PDF Extended History products and printed products wherever possible.